lucalin17081994/Syntax-Enhanced-Bert/README.md

 [Data Flow View](Functional_view.drawio.pdf)

 # Notes:
-Organization into subfolders happened after I was done with the thesis.
+- Organization into subfolders happened after I was done with the thesis.
 Some paths used in the .py or .ipynb files may need to be changed.
+- For logging to wandb, replace '...' with your own API key.

 # Abstract